kesang20/kesang20/README.md

 - 👋 Hi, I’m @kesang20
-- 👀 I’m interested in learning full stack react/js
-- 🌱 I’m currently learning html, CSS, and JS
+- 👀 I'm a fullstack engineer
+- 🌱 Tech stacks: HTML, CSS, JS, NodeJS, React, Express, MYSQL, MongoDB
+- 🌱 Currently wokring on personal fullstack projects with Hack Reactor
-- 💞️ I’m looking to break into the software development industry
+- 💞️ I’m looking for a job as a fullstack or back end Engineer
 - 📫 How to reach : kesangdingtsa@gmail.com

 <!---